philipturner/molecular-renderer/Documentation/HDL.md

 Object encapsulating constructive solid geometry.

 Creates a solid object composed of multiple lattices or other solids.
 Converts coordinates inside a crystal unit cell to nanometers.

+> NOTE: While the functionality of `Solid` and `Transform` has been thought out after extensive planning, implementing it is not a priority for the foreseeable future.
+This is because large covalent solids likely won't be manufacturable early on.
+Warped strained shell structures may be difficult to mechanosynthesize, even those containing natural warping due to dopants.
+Rather, only lattice-aligned (3D printable) parts with ~10k atoms, which don't benefit significantly from the functionality of `Solid`.

 ```swift
 Topology {